-Founder and principal, Nicolette Wijngaarten is in Sydney and awaiting court proceedings.
+Unique Estate’s founder and principal, Nicolette Wijngaarten is in Sydney and awaiting court proceedings.
 No reason was given for the collapse, but the sale of trophy home properties have slowed to a crawl across Australia, amid low vendor listings.

 The Domain website indicated the team at Unique Estates had sold 19 properties in the last 12 months, with an average sale price of $2.6 million.
 The team sold 17 houses and 2 blocks of land and rural properties by private treaty.
 These properties were on the market for an average of 341 days.